 “Is there so much hate for the ones we love?

 It’s you and me and we won’t be unhappy“.

 ***Note: As many of you may know by now, “Running Up That Hill” gained new life when it was used in a pivotal scene in the hit television show, Stranger Things.
 Since the airing of that episode, a whole new generation of music lovers have been introduced to the magic of Kate Bush and her music.
-“Running Up That Hill” returned all the way to the #1 chart position.
+After an absence of almost four decades, “Running Up That Hill” returned all the way to the #1 chart position.
 It was a great song when I first heard it way back when.
 It remains a great song today.
 It makes me very happy that Bush has been discovered by newer, younger fans.

 The link to Kate Bush’s website can be found here.